 How to Braid Cornrows With Beads on Little Girls With African-American/Ethnic Hair

-In this how-to article, I include pictures of a braided hairstyle that I tried on my little girls (even though my ten year old doesn't think of herself as a "little girl" anymore).
+In this how-to article, I include pictures of a braided hairstyle that I tried on my little girls (even though my 10-year-old doesn't think of herself as a "little girl" anymore).
 I also have a couple of pictures of my granddaughter, but I didn't have time to add the beads to her braids.

 Time: This style takes me about four hours from start to finish.